vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Source: [Spiral Redeem](https://spiral.farm/redeem)

+## Llama Risk Gauge Criteria

+Centralization Factors

+**1. Is it possible for a single entity to rug its users?**

+User funds in the treasury are custodied by the 3-of-6 treasury multi-sig and other system funds (including COIL/SPR token security) are custodied by the 4-of-7 protocol multi-sig.
+Both multi-sigs include core contributors of the protocol in addition to project advisors.
+The address owners are disclosed, and while the majority are pseudonymous, they include many known actors with a long history working in crypto.
+It is possible to rug user funds, although appears reasonably secure at this stage.

+**2. If the team vanishes, can the project continue?**

+Depends how "team" is defined.
+If the 3 core contributors disappeared, the project advisors would still be able to reach the multi-sig threshold required to recover treasury funds.
+In case the majority of multi-sig signers disappear, it would no longer be possible to access the treasury and the project would be unable to continue.

+Economic Factors

+**1. Does the project's viability depend on additional incentives?**

+A core mechanic of Spiral DAO involves the use of bribes to expand the treasury.
+That includes bribes for the COIL/FraxBP pool, which is almost entirely POL and is earning the treasury >100% APY on $1.8M of liquidity.
+The Yield Bonding strategy depends on being able to farm ecosystem reward tokens from a variety of Curve and Balancer pools.

+**2. If demand falls to 0 tomorrow, can all users be made whole?**

+Users farming in the Yield Bonding pools should always be able to redeem their LP tokens, regardless of market conditions.
+On the other hand, COIL holders may no be able to redeem treasury assets.
+Only 312K USDC is in the `SpiralRedeem` contract, in addition to 900K USDC in the Curve pool and 800K USDC in the Balancer pool.
+Once all USDC is drained, remaining treasury funds would need to be distributed by the treasury multi-sig.

+Security Factors
+**1. Do audits reveal any concerning signs?**

 ## Conclusion

 In summary, Spiral DAO offers an innovative approach to yield farming, bribe markets, and veTokenomics in the DeFi ecosystem.
 With a robust treasury and attractive yields, it distinguishes itself from traditional yield aggregators by retaining third-party protocol rewards within the DAO treasury.
 This structure reduces selling pressure and circulating supply while optimizing risk-adjusted yields for farmers and rationalizing the bribe market.